-There is nothing sinful about attempting to make childhood pleasant.
+There is nothing inherently wrong with attempting to make childhood pleasant for kids.
 Nor is it wrong to want to protect children from danger.
-The world we live in is full of evil people and some genuine threats.
+The world we live in is full of evil people and genuine threats.
 One of the primary obligations of parents and guardians is to shelter innocent children from unsafe people and risky situations.

-The trouble comes when parents endeavor to shield their children from unpleasant or painful situations that teach kids truth about life.
+Trouble comes when parents endeavor to shield their children from unpleasant or painful situations that teach kids truth about life.
 A scraped knee is painful, but the pain effectively communicates to a child the truth concerning their physical limitations.
-A bad grade won’t kill a student, but the embarrassment that comes with a bad grade may instill in them the importance of working hard.
-If a youngster is never made to try unfamiliar foods they will be robbed of the joy of discovering foods they do like.
+A bad grade won’t kill a student, but the embarrassment that comes with a bad grade may instill in them the importance of working hard to avoid the embarrassment of failure.
+If a child is never encouraged to try new foods they are robbed of the joy of discovering foods they do like.

-Childhood is far too brief to fritter away time puffing kids up with unjustified praise or setting them up for disappointment by constructing a fictitious reality lacking responsibility or obligation.
+Childhood is far too brief to fritter away time puffing kids up with unjustified praise or setting them up for disappointment by creating a fictitious reality where kids get things without taking responsibility or working hard.
 Childhood is the only time parents get to teach kids all they will need to know to navigate the rigors of the adult world.
-One aspect of preparing kids for the inevitability of adulthood is guiding them through unpleasant or challenging experiences, not eliminating them entirely.
+One aspect of preparing kids for adulthood is guiding them through unpleasant or challenging experiences, not eliminating them entirely.

-Parents ought to teach kids to negotiate with teachers or coaches, rather than doing it for them.
+Parents should train kids to negotiate with teachers or coaches, rather than doing it for them.
 This gives kids the confidence and skills needed to deal with supervisors and managers in the future.
 Parents need to demand respect and teach etiquette because respect for others, civility and good manners make children and grown-ups more likable and more marketable in the professional world.
 Refusing to correct disrespect sets a child up to be disliked and passed over for opportunities.

-Insulation is born out of a misguided interpretation of love.
+Insulation is born out of a faulty view of love.
 Love is more than just squishy, squashy, sloppy sentimentality.
 Love is more than a urge to bless and shelter.
 Authentic love is multifaceted and complex.
 It is patient and kind, but it is also honest, tough and future focused.
-Love desires what is best long-term.
+Love wants what is best long-term.
 Love looks beyond childhood and prepares for adulthood.
-Love motivates kids to try new things, to be courageous, protects when appropriate and corrects when necessary.
-Love, authentic love, provides kids a start that will serve them well over the course their lifetime.
+Love pushes kids to try new things, to be courageous, protects when appropriate and corrects when necessary.
+Authentic love, provides kids a start that will serve them well over the course their lifetime.